Parzivaal23/holograph-protocol/docs/security_audits/2022-10-holograph-code4rena.md

 [HolographOperator.sol#L415](https://github.com/code-423n4/2022-10-holograph/blob/f8c2eae866280a1acfdc8a8352401ed031be1373/contracts/HolographOperator.sol#L415)<br>

-When a beaming job is executed, there's a requirement that the gas left would be at least as the `gasLimit` set by the user.
+When a bridging job is executed, there's a requirement that the gas left would be at least as the `gasLimit` set by the user.
 Given that there's no limit on the `gasLimit` the user can set, a user can set the `gasLimit` to amount that's higher than the block gas limit on the dest chain, causing the operator to fail to execute the job.

 ### Impact